cvat-ai/cvat/site/content/en/docs/administration/basics/admin-account.md

 In the process of installation you need to create a superuser:

-1. In the Git Bash run the following command:
+1. In a terminal run the following command:

 ```bash
   docker exec -it cvat_server bash -ic 'python3 ~/manage.py createsuperuser'